osy/XG_Mobile_Station/Docs/Diary.md

 The XG Station Pro has two case fans but we removed one of them for space issues and we kept the other one disconnected in order to reduce power consumption (and because the fan sit behind the GPU's backplate).
 As a result, the case fans were not used.

 At 265W, we ran FurMark for 45 minutes and there was no thermal throttling.
 The GPU temperatures stabilized at 70C while the outside of the case got to 47C.
 The power supply was around 38C.
 Ambient temperature was 25C.

-## Remaining Issue
-Although this project is considered "finished", there is still an unresolved issue with the USB hub.
-It seems that only USB 2.0 works and that many USB 3.0 devices error out.
-Additionally, we were made aware of the fact that the VL822-Q7 has been discontinued and will not be available for new purchase at JLCPCB.
-This means that one of the first things to do in a follow up project would be to replace the VL822-Q7 with either a newer (and properly documented) chip or to just pass through the USB signals directly to a port where an external charging hub can be used.